Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/import-data.md

 Click the **Settings** tab.

 *   In the **JSON Root Path** box, enter a path to only store a specific part of the JSON document.
-To access object properties, use the dot-notation <span style="FONT-STYLE: italic">store.name or the bracket-notation <span style="FONT-STYLE: italic">store['name'].
-To access array elements, use the subscript operator <span style="FONT-STYLE: italic">store.books[0].
-Array indices always start by 0.
+To access object properties, use the dot-notation *store.name or the bracket-notation store['name'].
+To access array elements, use the subscript operator store.books[0].
+Array indices always start by 0*.